How To Make Someone Feel Bad Like They Did To Me

 Seek Closure Through Counseling

 If you decide that you want to let go of the anger you feel toward this person, you might notice that it isn't easy to do alone.
 A counselor can help you process what they did and help you come to terms with it.

 An increasingly large body of research points to online therapy as an effective method of helping people with powerful emotions, such as anger or sadness, manage those feelings.
 For example, in one study, researchers examined the effects of online therapy on individuals experiencing harmful or destructive anger, noting specifically its negative effects on interpersonal relationships.
 The study found that online counseling can work to significantly reduce anger in participants.
-Online therapy platforms often provide remote access to resources, including counseling, interactive exercises, and educational resources, which can help individuals dealing with complicated emotions to work through treatment even when they aren’t in sessions.

 "In my short time working with Teneka, I feel more understood and supported than I thought was possible.
 After our very first session, she brought so much to my attention in a new way I had never thought of things before.
 I actually truly look forward to my sessions and feel like she has help me uncover deep challenges and hurts I experienced as a child that have truly changed and shaped the way I view myself and my life.
 I love that she is honest but positive.
 Coming from a low place in life, it's often that small day of light that can bring someone out of the overwhelming darkness.
 So thankful that I am blessed to be working with Teneka."